- September 14, 2022

 Australia is a massive country, expanding from one hemisphere to the other.
 However, for most international students, the popular destinations to study are Sydney & Melbourne.
 Sydney is known as one of the most expensive cities to live in across the world, so it goes without saying that cost of living in Sydney will be higher and international students should be aware of it.

 Sydney is well-known for its cosmopolitan and diverse community, top-notch educational facilities and faculty, employment prospects, and breathtaking natural settings.
 Given these advantages, it is understandable why more than 1,000 international students choose to attend the city each year.

-Sydney is the fourth most expensive city to rent in according to the Times Higher Education, with a weekly rent average of 305 US dollars.
-According to Student Cities, living expenses for students in Australia typically range from 30 to 40 percent for housing.
+Sydney is the fourth most expensive city to rent in according to the Times Higher Education, with a weekly rent average of $450 AUD.
+According to Student Cities, living expenses for students in Australia typically range from 30 to 40 per cent for housing.
 The cost of living for students does not include tuition, which by itself can cost up to 30,000 Australian dollars annually.

 Known for its vibrant life Melbourne is a door to explore the world of art and culture.
-This city takes the crown for being the best for international students and attracts more international students in Australia as compared to other cities.
+This city takes the crown for being the best for international students and attracts more international students in Australia than in other cities.
 The cost of living in Melbourne can range anywhere between 400 and 500 Australian dollars a week.
-It is still a cheaper city as compared to Sydney.
+It is still a cheaper city compared to Sydney.

 For a better perspective, here is an approx cost of living in Sydney and Melbourne:

 |Private Transport*||AUD 32,000||AUD 30,000|

 |Food and Drink||AUD 20 – AUD 40||AUD 15 – AUD 25|